 This project is helping to enhance education in Liberia through the targeted provision of supporting infrastructure and resources.
 This includes school furniture, scholarships, books, school supplies, uniforms, building repair, new classrooms, teacher salary supplements, etc. This ensures that the kids can stay in school and effectively learn - towards becoming the future leaders of tomorrow

-This project will help ensure that underprivileged children will get a decent education, transforming their lives and providing opportunities for growth, and contribution to national development.
-By upgrading the quality of education offered in schools, we will be helping to transform communities and the entire nation.
+This project ensuring that underprivileged children get a decent education.
+It is transforming lives and providing opportunities for growth, and contribution to national development.
+By upgrading the quality of education offered in schools, we are helping to transform communities and the entire nation.
 Investing in children's education is critical for a nation's development.
 By aiding education, we lay the groundwork for future economic development.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 UNICEF Statistics - Liberia